netzkundig/nk-wp-react-theme/README.md

   - `/wp-json/nk/v1/resolve?path=…` (resolver)
   - `/wp-json/wp/v2/pages/:id` or `/wp-json/wp/v2/posts/:id` (target resource)
 - Click the link: navigation should be near-instant since data is already prefetched.

+Tip: Prefetch respects Data Saver and won’t run if the browser signals reduced data usage.

 4) Verify Service Worker (offline/runtime cache)
 - Important: Service Workers require secure origins.
 Our code does NOT register the SW on `localhost`.
 To test: